• Skip to primary navigation

 • Wash ribs with water and soak for at least 15 minutes, drain and pat until very dry.
 Place ribs on baking rack on top of a tray.
 Make sure they are evenly spaced out and not overcrowded.

-• Add a light even layer of salt on the ribs and brush some oil on the top.
-Bake at 450 degrees for 25 minutes or until golden brown.
+• Add salt and oil on the ribs and mix together thoroughly.
+Bake at 400 degrees for 20 minutes or until golden brown.
 Scrape off the black bits (blood) off the bones after baking.
 This method helps make the ribs less oily and removes the blood and impurities from the bones.
 Set aside ribs.

-• Remove the lid and cook on high for 5-10 minutes until sauce has thickened.
-Once the sauce has thickened to your desired likeness, add ⅓ cup of black vinegar.
+• Then, cook on high for 5-10 minutes until sauce has thickened.
+Once the sauce has thickened to your desired likeness, add ¼ cup of black vinegar.
 We add at the end of cooking because the flavor of the vinegar has changed while cooking.
 Give it a few stirs and you’re done!
 If the sauce has not thickened, look in 'If you sauce is not thick enough' section of the blog above.

 Video